Individual Evaluation Report or IER is the model on which the evaluation of the individual proposal dedicated to the EIC Accelerator is based.

 Basically, the European Innovation Council has prepared an evaluation grid based on 5 main applications: Operational Capacity, Sub-contracting, Technical Readiness Level (TRL), Use of embryonic stem cells (hESC) and Scope of the proposal, to which the respective scores are attributed.

 Scoring of each evaluation sub-criterion is given out of 10 points, one decimal digit may be used.
-The system automatically transforms the total score to convert the scale of marks from out of ten used for the sub-criteria to out of 5 for the main criterion.
+The system transforms total scores.
+It converts sub-criteria marks out of ten.
+The system uses these to scale the main criterion out of five.

 In addition, the indicative appraisal scale per sub-criterion is: